The gasp of surprise. Fans leap to their feet. Shouts ring out.

 “You can tell this by the way people react to things,” he said.
 “We’re measuring it in this somewhat confined setting here, but if you imagine two friends watching a championship game, and there’s a huge moment, one might get so excited that they tackle their friend over the couch.
 That doesn’t happen at a moment that isn’t eventful or only has a minimal impact on the overall outcome.”

-“People really do have win-probability graphs in their heads,” Norman said.
+“People really do have win-probability graphs in their heads about basketball,” Norman said.
 “When the win-probability graph shifts in either direction, that leads to better memory for that part of the game, and it seems to affect pupillary response in addition to memory.
 There’s an interesting association between those things.”

 Historically, neuroscientists studying surprise have created very stripped-down experiments to build a particular expectation, then violate it.